Keeping up to date

 Traditional scholarly communication can be very slow moving, so researchers often use social media resources to discover and disseminate their research.
 Tools such as Twitter and blogs offer fast, flexible and free ways of finding out about the latest research, and making connections with other researchers.

-With Twitter for example, you can:
+With Twitter (now X) for example, you can:

 Take a look at our current awareness Sway presentation